twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt04-12-how-to-open-your-eye%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-27 proofread by bhante;

+  So anicca is close to Nibbāna because its nature is similar to saṅkhāra‐upekkhā ñāṇa. (??
+Because anicca is similar in nature to saṅkhāra-upekkhā ñāṇa, it is close to Nibbāna. ??)

   07-02 rev. proofread by bhante
   2019-01-12  create rst; post on 01-13
   https://mogokdhammatalks.blog/